Siege of Tunis (Mercenary War): Initial manoeuvres

-In early 240 BC Hanno was defeated while attempting to raise the siege of Utica at the Battle of Utica.
+In early 240 BC Hanno was defeated attempting to raise the siege of Utica at the battle of Utica.
 For the rest of the year Hanno skirmished with the rebel force, repeatedly missing opportunities to bring it to battle or to place it at a disadvantage; the military historian Nigel Bagnall writes of Hanno's "incompetence as a field commander".
-At some point during 240 BC the Carthaginians raised another army, of approximately 10,000.
-It included deserters from the rebels, 2,000 cavalry, and 70 elephants, and was placed under the command of Hamilcar Barca, who had previously led the Carthaginian forces in Sicily.
+At some point during 240 BC the Carthaginians raised another army, of approximately 10,000 men.
+It included deserters from the rebels, 2,000 cavalry and 70 elephants, and was placed under the command of Hamilcar Barca, who had previously led the Carthaginian forces in Sicily.

-Hamilcar defeated a large rebel force at the Battle of the Bagradas River and then brought various towns and cities which had gone over to the rebels back to Carthaginian allegiance with varying mixtures of diplomacy and force.
+Hamilcar defeated a large rebel force at the battle of the Bagradas River and then brought various towns and cities which had gone over to the rebels back to Carthaginian allegiance with various mixtures of diplomacy and force.
 He was shadowed by a superior-sized rebel force under Spendius, which kept to rough ground for fear of the Carthaginians' cavalry and elephants, and harried his foragers and scouts.
 Meanwhile, Hanno manoeuvred against Mathos to the north near Hippo.
 South west of Utica Hamilcar moved his force into the mountains in an attempt to bring the rebels to battle, but was surrounded.
 He was only saved from destruction when an African leader, Naravas, who had served with and admired Hamilcar in Sicily, swapped sides with his 2,000 cavalry.
 This proved disastrous for the rebels, and in the resulting battle they lost 10,000 killed and 4,000 captured.